by Tassanawan Malai |

 Highlights:

-- Learning about elephant behavior and history.
+• Learn about elephant behavior and history.

-- Walking with them through the picturesque jungle
+• Walk with them through the picturesque jungle

 The Maerim Elephant Sanctuary combines the one-of-a-kind experience of getting up close with elephants with the satisfaction of knowing that you are supporting an ethical non-riding elephant sanctuary.
 This tour is a family-friendly activity but it’s also the perfect thing to do with a friend or even by yourself!

 The tour continues with a scenic walk through the jungle along a nature path, past a local farm, and down to a cool stream.
 Enjoy a refreshing dip in the water and then give the elephants a bath!
-Splash and play with the elephants to your heart’s content.
+Splash and play with them to your heart’s content.
 Whether you choose to partake in a full-day or half-day tour at the Maerim Elephant Sanctuary, everyone will have the chance to make a bowl of traditional Thai noodle soup.
 The day wraps up with some time to relax and swim in a pool before heading back to your hotel or guesthouse in Chiang Mai.

-Which tour best suits your travel plans: the half-day morning or afternoon tours or the full day tour for the ultimate elephant experience?
+Which tour best suits your travel plans: the half-day morning or afternoon tours or the full day tour for the ultimate experience?

 Happy Elephant Home